 Risks are monitored on an ongoing basis and in a timely manner, including performance information, exposure type, the percentage of loans at each rating level in particular proportion of CCC assets, default rates, prepayment rates, amongst others.
-Collateral Quality Tests (such as WARF and Diversity Score), Portfolio Profile Tests and Coverage Tests will also be closely monitored.
+Collateral Quality Tests (such as Weighted Average Rating Factor and Diversity Score), Portfolio Profile Tests and Coverage Tests will be also closely monitored.